kubernetes-retired/kubernetes-docs-zh/README.md

         git checkout -b NEWWORKINGBRANCH

- 11. Do you translation work, the documents are located in `/docs` folder.
-If you have done step 2, find your translated file and overwrite the coresponding file.
+ 11. Do your translation work, the documents are located in `/docs` folder.
+If you have done step 2, find your translated file and overwrite the corresponding file.
 If you're working on an untranslated file, just edit it.
  12. Commit your changes.
 Input your commit title and message as the prompt says.
 Then press `Ctrl+X` and then `Shift+Y`.

         git add .
         git commit

- 13. Push your commit to your own repo and create a branch coresponding to your working branch.
+ 13. Push your commit to your own repo and create a branch corresponding to your working branch.

         git push origin NEWWORKINGBRANCH:NEWWORKINGBRANCH